2003 Baghdad DHL attempted shootdown incident: Awards and aftermath

 The Honourable Company of Air Pilots jointly honoured all three crewmembers with its Hugh Gordon-Burge Memorial Award.
 This is awarded to flight crew whose actions contributed outstandingly to saving their aircraft or passengers, or made a significant contribution to future air safety.
 The annual award is made only if a nomination is considered to be of significant merit.

 The Flight Safety Foundation's FSF Professionalism Award in Flight Safety was presented to the crewmembers for their "extraordinary piloting skills in flying their aircraft to a safe landing after a missile strike following takeoff from Baghdad, Iraq".

+The International Federation of Air Line Pilots' Associations (IFALPA) awarded each crew member with its Polaris Award - in recognition of acts of exceptional airmanship, heroic action or a combination of these two attributes.
+In extraordinary cases, passengers may also obtain this award for their heroism.
+These awards are not made every year but only on merit.

 In addition to severe wing and undercarriage damage, both jet engines suffered ruinous abuse by ingesting debris.
 In November 2004, the aircraft was repaired and re-registered as N1452, then put up for sale, but remained unsold.
 The N1452 registration expired in 2017.

 As of 2025, the aircraft remains at Baghdad International Airport.

 In popular culture

 The incident was featured in "Attack over Baghdad", a season three (2005) episode of the Canadian TV series Mayday(called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation in the UK and elsewhere around the world).

+The aircraft was featured in an episode of Brum.